Group Health Insurance Broker Mississippi |Employee Benefits & Solutions

 The protection program must be offered to all workers in the company (not just managers or highly compensated staff).
 Finally, to receive the Small Business Health Care Tax Credit, the employer must pay at least half of the premium cost for employees.
 However, they don’t have to pay toward the expense of dependents.

-Small business owners may want to consult an insurance agent like Taylor Benefits to evaluate plans.
+Small business owners can benefit from working with a knowledgeable group health insurance broker Mississippi companies rely on to ensure they meet ACA requirements while keeping plans affordable and effective.
 Policy options are categorized as different tiers with metal name identifiers to help identify the value.
 Bronze plans, for example, have a lower premium but higher costs for service.
 In contrast, a platinum package will have the highest premium but a lower price when the subscriber needs to use the coverage.
 In between are silver and gold.

 Group Health Insurance Options in MS